 EU Exit: Importing

-You will no longer be able to delay making import customs declarations under the Staged Customs Controls rules that have applied during 2021.
-Most customers will have to make declarations and pay relevant tariffs at the point of import.
+Since January 2022, most customers will have to make declarations and pay relevant tariffs at the point of import.

-You should consider before 1 January 2022 how you are going to submit your customs declarations and pay any duties that are due.
 You can appoint an intermediary, such as a customs agent, to deal with your declarations on your behalf or you can submit them yourself.

 For more information, find out how to get someone to deal with customs for you.